-ALA is launching a new Policy Corps to expand our ability to advocate on key policy issues on behalf of the library community.
-Participants in the Corps will focus on issues for which deep and sustained knowledge are necessary to advance ALA policy goals and library values among policymakers.
-Training and opportunities to participate in targeted policy advocacy work will be provided to participants.
+The ALA Policy Corps aims to expand our ability to advocate on key policy issues on behalf of the library community.
+Participants in the Corps focus on issues for which deep and sustained knowledge are necessary to advance ALA policy goals and library values among policymakers.

 A critical resource for our policy advocacy is library advocates with specific knowledge in our priority areas.
 We need both the front-line experience and perspective and the additional capacity to reach and influence more decisionmakers more often.
-For example, such advocates may serve on a think tank panel to discuss how libraries advance small business and entrepreneurship opportunities, testify at a Congressional hearing on copyright policy or accompany Washington Office staff on a visit to the Federal Communications Commission to discuss the E-rate program.
+Such advocates may serve on a think tank panel to discuss how libraries advance small business and entrepreneurship opportunities, testify at a Congressional hearing on copyright policy, or accompany Washington Office staffer on a visit to the Federal Communications Commission to discuss the E-rate program.

 STATEMENT OF PURPOSE AND GOALS

 To create ongoing capacity for the library community to develop and sustain strategic advocacy efforts, build relationships, and positively impact public policy decisions that align with ALA’s national policy agenda.
 Goals for the program include:

 - Cultivate policy experts available to ALA and the ALA Washington Office who are able to intervene and participate in targeted advocacy work such as testifying before legislative committees, meeting with governmental or industry leaders and their staffs, participating in national forums, working with policy partners, and interacting with local, regional, and national media